 Opportunities

 Innovation and Technology: Harrisburg has the potential to foster innovation and entrepreneurship in technology, startups, and digital industries.
 Opportunities exist for attracting talent, venture capital, and innovation-driven businesses.
+Additionally, the rise of remote work creates opportunities for co-working spaces, IT service providers, and businesses catering to hybrid work models.
+Harrisburg’s cost advantages can attract remote workers from higher-cost regions.

 Revitalization Projects: Ongoing revitalization efforts, urban development projects, and incentives for small businesses and startups create opportunities for revitalizing neighborhoods, attracting investments, and enhancing the city’s appeal.
+The recent decision to restart Three Mile Island to power AI centers will inject capital, energy, and employment into the region, though not everyone is on board.

 Threats